Raising a child can cause additional strain on your relationship!

 Having Difficulties While Expressing Themselves

-Because the children’s mental and emotional development is still in its early phases, they may not always express pleasant feelings toward their parents, especially if they haven’t been trained to do so.
+Because the children’s mental and emotional development is still in its early phases, they may not always express pleasant feelings toward their parents, especially if they haven’t been trained.

-As a result, the child uses jealousy as a means of expressing their love.
+As a result, the child uses jealousy to express their love.

 Jealousy in kids is also influenced by the child’s enhanced concentration and anxiousness for trivial causes.